pascomnet/documentation/site/content/client-desktop-userguide/video-screensharing-tools/_index.en.md

 ### Select Webcam

-Click in the drop-down field next to the **cameras** on the corresponding WebCam you want to use and test at the same time in the preview window whether you get a video image.
+Click in the drop-down field next to the {{< ui-button "Cameras">}} on the corresponding WebCam you want to use and test at the same time in the preview window whether you get a video image.

 <br />